-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click eDirectory Administration > Modify Object. - 4 Browse to and click on the Server Certificate object the particular application is configured to use. - 5 Click OK. - 6 Click the Certificates tab, and click the certificate (trusted root or public key) you want to export.. - 7 Click Export.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > Server Certificates. - 4 Select the Server Certificate object the particular application is configured to use. - 5 Click Export.